GSG-G11/Amjad-Abdulrahman-Quran-app/README.md

 ## User journey 🛸 <span id="user-journey"></span>

-- when visiting the Quranly App website you'll be faced with a random ayah and a transilation of it
+- when visiting the Quranly App website you'll be faced with a random ayah and a translation of it
 - you'll see the current date and time
 - if you clicked on the play button you will start to hear the current ayah recitation
 - if you clicked on the pause button, the audio will stop
 - if you clicked on the next button you'll skip an ayah froward
 - if you clicked on the back button you'll skip an ayah backward
-- if you clicked on the volume icon you'll mute the sound whilte still playing the audio
+- if you clicked on the volume icon you'll mute the sound while still playing the audio

 ## Prototype 🤖 <span id="prototype"></span>